-After another bruising encounter with a narcissist, the question pops into your mind: “Why do I attract narcissists so much, and how do I stop attracting them?”
-Is it your personality, mere bad luck, or could the truth be so deeply hidden you never saw it?
+After another long, bruising encounter with a narcissist, you have to ask the question: “Why do I attract narcissists, and how do I stop attracting them?“

 - Empaths crave love and connection more than most people, and they suffer when isolated.
 As a result of this deep need for emotional connection, their boundaries are usually weak.

 - The emotional buttons of an empath are easier to push than those of non-empaths.
-Because they have a super sensitive emotional antenna, even the smallest attack can shake them up.
-When somebody else shows intense emotion, whether it be anger, sadness or outrage, the empath feels like they are being engulfed and bombarded.
-With that, their nervous system weakens and their anxiety increases.
+Because they have a super sensitive emotional antenna, even the smallest attack can shake them up and break down their defences.

-- They often feel fatigued just by being around people.
+- The empath often feels fatigued just by being around people.
 They get sick more easily.
-They are often nervous and afraid.
-It has nothing to do with strength; inside their body and mind, they are simply overwhelmed with fear, shame and anxiety.
-This deafening, blinding emotional system makes it hard to see out into the world.
+It has nothing to do with strength; they are simply overwhelmed with emotions.
+This internal chaos makes it hard to think straight and see the world clearly.

 - Empaths must have structure at all times.
-They need an environment which insulates them so that emotions don’t get out of hand.
+They need an environment which insulates them so that their emotions do not get out of hand.

-Without the honey to soften their assault, however, this form of coersion will not last long.
+Without some honey to soften their assault, however, this form of coercion will not last long.
 To keep you hooked on them, the narcissist feeds you a steady drip of drugs in the form of fantasy and the promise of power.

 The Hidden Reason Why You Attract Narcissists

-Above all, a narcissistic relationship is a world of illusory potential.
-The narcissist, who lives in a dissociated, trauma-based state, is adept at awakening your magical thinking.
-From the get-go, the narcissist communicates to you that you will be going on a spectacular adventure.
+As a result, the narcissist does everything in their power to awaken your magical thinking.
+From the get-go, they communicate to you that you will be going on a spectacular adventure.
 Maybe travel the world.
 Achieve the perfect love, or create the perfect family.
 Be protected or taken care of forever.
 Find riches and obtain immense status, or pursue a mission which will change the world.
 The narcissist and you will transcend reality, and create something the world has never seen.
 During the love-bombing phase, they sold you this fantasy, all while appealing to your hidden grandiosity.

 How To Stop Attracting Narcissists

 Functioning within the confines of reality means regularly being in touch with your shame.
-The narcissist gives you a pass from this by sweeping you up out of reality and creating a shared, friction-free bubble where anything is possible.
-Letting this go is incredibly daunting and painful.
-It means facing harsh truths, agonising emotions and moments of frustration, boredom and normality.
-It means being centred.
-When the narcissist sees that you are grounded and firm, they will hesitate before trying their luck on you.
-Therefore, to stop attracting narcissists, you need to find this place of peace within, and hold onto it at all times.
+The narcissist ‘saves’ you from this by sweeping you out of reality and creating a friction-free bubble for two where anything is possible.
+Letting this go is incredibly painful.
+It means facing harsh truths.
+It means accepting the frustration, boredom and suffering that comes with life.

 All of us, deep down, want others to like us simply for being us.
 This desire begins in childhood and stays with us for a lifetime.
 Nobody likes to jump through hoops to be liked, or to have to suppress genuine traits in themselves.

-A narcissist will make you feel like this outcome is possible.
+A narcissist will make you feel like you have hit the jackpot.
 There seems to be something about you which attracts them, which lights them up and ‘just fits.’
-You and they are soulmates, or at least compatible in some strange way and capable of being amazing friends.
-This, unfortunately, is a projection of the mind.
-And what we often forget is that it works both ways.
+You and they are soulmates, or at least compatible in some strange way.
+This, unfortunately, is a projection.

 Furthermore, the narcissist will help you channel this into a magical, shared world full of fun and joy.
 This world feels exclusive to you both, and you allow no one else inside.
 In this bubble, you can be as open as you like.
 Nobody is flawed or wrong in this world.

 To return your relationship to equilibrium, you will acquiesce.
-And before you know it, you’re slowly being dragged toward the narcissist’s inner dystopia where they dominate and you submit, and you will feel helpless to stop it.
-You’re already attached.
-You’ve already invested so much into the relationship.
-You have invested all of your pride in the relationship.
+And before you know it, you’re slowly being dragged into the narcissist’s dystopia, where they dominate, and you submit.

-Every adult relationship requires accountability, flexibility, boundaries and a strong dose of reality.
+Every relationship requires accountability, flexibility, boundaries and a strong dose of reality.
 Maintaining a sense of Self while being in any kind of relationship is hard work.
-To get the benefits, you need to be conscious and responsible, not just for the other person, but for yourself.
+A relationship with a narcissist is effortless at first, and unbearable soon after.
+And it never improves, because it is not based in reality.